 Make sure you are using bullet points and numbered lists to improve readability.
 Make good use of the white space to make the reading more enjoyable.
 Follow a consistent conversation, use words that are familiar to your audience and that they’ll understand.
 Don’t worry too much about grammar now.
 Just write the ideas down in a compelling, persuasive way.
 You’ll polish your text in the next step.

-After you finish your draft, take a close look at the content and mark any places where your writing feels awkward or you detect typos or grammar mistakes.
+After you finish your draft, take a close look at the content, and mark any places where your writing feels awkward,, or you detect typos or grammar mistakes.
+Consider using a grammar checker tool to assist in spotting errors.
 Every mistake, no matter how minor, raises the possibility that your reader could conclude that you haven’t worked hard enough on the information you are transmitting.

 A call to action is a brief statement that encourages the reader to take action.
 They should be specific requests with a sense of urgency.
 The greatest spot for a call to action is at the end of your post because it is at this point when readers are deciding what to do next.